-While incredible improvements to smartphone cameras has made point and shoot cameras less popular than before, there are still plenty of reasons to buy a point and shoot camera:
+While incredible improvements to smartphone cameras have made point and shoot cameras less popular than before, there are still plenty of reasons to buy a point and shoot camera:

 - Better ergonomics for photography